seansegal/parity-in-the-senate/README.md

 # Parity in the Senate
-A data visualization of State Senate voting data created for an ECON1660 (Big Data) final project at Brown University.
+A data visualization of State Senate voting data created for a ECON1660 (Big Data) final project at Brown University.
 Created By: Sean Segal, Nate Meyers, Ben Wesner